Sandeep Naithani

 Vice Admiral Sandeep Naithani, PVSM, AVSM, VSM is a former Flag officer in the Indian Navy.
-He last served as the Chief of Materiel.
-He has earlier served as the Controller Warship Production and Acquisition from 2020 to 2021 and as the Admiral Superintendent Naval Dockyard (Mumbai) in 2018.
+He last served as the chief of materiel.
+He has earlier served as the Controller of Warship Production and Acquisition from 2020 to 2021 and as the admiral superintendent Naval Dockyard (Mumbai) in 2018.

 Early life and education

-He hails from Pauri district of Uttarakhand and has done his schooling from the Government Model High School, Chandigarh and the Visakha Valley School in Visakhapatnam.
+Naithani hails from Pauri district of Uttarakhand.
+His father, Sanat Kumar Naithani, was an engineer in the Military Engineer Services.
+He attended the Government Model High School, Chandigarh and the Visakha Valley School in Visakhapatnam.
 He graduated from the National Defence Academy, Pune as part of the 65th course.